 Introduction of Google Performance Max (Pmax)

-A turning point came when Orange 142’s performance team recommended adding Google’s Performance Max (Pmax) to Cape Resorts’ digital strategy.
-Though initially focused on more traditional digital campaigns, Bauducco quickly saw the benefits of Pmax.
-With its AI-driven targeting and optimization across Google’s entire suite, Pmax allowed Cape Resorts to capture more attention and conversions while spending less.
+A turning point came when Orange 142's performance team recommended adding Google’s Performance Max (Pmax) to Cape Resorts’ digital strategy.
+Though initially focused on more traditional digital campaigns, Bauducco quickly saw the benefits of Google Performance Max (PMAX).
+With its AI-driven targeting and optimization across Google’s entire suite, PMAX allowed Cape Resorts to capture more attention and conversions while spending less.

 The Orange 142 team extensively tested with PMAX before implementing it for Cape Resorts.
 Originally designed as an e-commerce tool for CPG brands, PMAX required strategic customization by Orange 142 to align effectively with Cape Resorts’ unique needs in the hospitality industry.